Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/credential_management.md

 Once the credential is provisioned by the provider of the resource, you can view the value of a credential only once inside the marketplace, but it will remain on the data plane.
 Be sure to store it in a secure place to use every time you call a product resource.
 If the credential value is lost, click **Create Credential** to create a new one.

 To delete the existing credential, click the trash bin icon.

+## View credential value

+Once the credential is provisoned by the provider (either manually or using Discovery Agent), you can view your credential secret.
+These secret are encrypted and available only for 3 days.
+After this period, the credentials encrypted value is remove from Amplify but still provisoned on the dataplane.

+Viewing credential clear value can be done from several places in the Marketplace:

+* From the application: *Marketplace* > Application > navigate to the appropriate resource > **View Credential** button
+* From the resource: *Marketplace* > Product > Resource > Credentials > navigate to the appropriate application > **View Credential** button

+Once the side blade is opened, you can see the credentials details.
+For viewing the credential clear value, consumer has to click the **View credential** button.
+The panel is enlarged to show the remaining time to view the decrpted value and an eye icon to access it.
+After confirming your need to view the clear value of credentials, the credentials is decrypted and displayed on the scren.
+A copy button help the consumer to copy the value.
+Be sure to store this clear value in a safe place as it will no more ba availble after closing the side blade or your session expiration.

+## Suspending / Enabling credential

+Credential can de suspended / enabled from several place in the Marketplace:

+* From the application: *Marketplace* > Application > navigate to the appropriate resource
+* From the resource: *Marketplace* > Product > Resource > Credentials > navigate to the appropriate application

+Clicking on credential name opens the side blade with the credential detail information and the user can:

+* suspend an active credential using the **Suspend credential** button.
+The credential status will become Inactive.
+* enable a suspended credential using the **Enable credential** button.
+The credentail status will become Active.

+Each action needs to be confirmed by the user.

+## Renewing credential

+This action is not supported by all dataplane and may not be avialble for the consumer.

+When viewing the credential list from application or from product resources detail, a **Renew credential** menu can be used if enabled by the underline dataplane.

+## deleting credential

+Credential can de deleted from several place in the Marketplace:

+* From the application: *Marketplace* > Application > navigate to the appropriate resource
+* From the resource: *Marketplace* > Product > Resource > Credentials > navigate to the appropriate application

+Clicking on credential name opens the side blade with the credential detail information and the user can delete the credential using the **Delete credential** button.
+This action needs to be confirmed by the user as it is irreversible.